cballende/PIC-WEB-CAPE-OLIMEX/README.md

 PIC-WEB-CAPE
-This project template is the basis of an expansion board "CAPE" for the OLIMEX PIC-WEB For example Olimex PIC-WEB Rev C, Rev D ect...
+This project template for KITCAD is the basis of an expansion board "CAPE" for the OLIMEX PIC-WEB.
+For example Olimex PIC-WEB Rev C, Rev D ect...
 This base project includes a PCB edge defined as the same size as the PIC-WEB Rev C PCB with the connectors placed